-RNAL STAND - UE - Level NZQA Code Standard Credits PI SI S&C M&T C&I С Litera Wr acy R Le [.]
-Lit vel 1 Num 3 US11831 V7 Apply skills and qualities of a salesperson in a retail or distribution environment.
-6 Num 3 US11817 V7 Serve customers face to face in a wide range of contexts.
-4 3 US27229 V5 Respond to customer complaints in a retail or distribution environment during customer interactions.
-4 3 US422 V4 Create in-store displays in a retail or distribution environment.
+Level NZQA Standard Credits PI SI S&C M&T C&I С UE La vel 1 Levei Code Standard Credits PI 51 Sac IVICALI Cal C Litera Wr R Lit Num 3 US11831 V7 Apply skills and qualities of a salesperson in a retail or distribution environment.
+Serve customers face to face in a wide range of contexts.
+3 US11817 V7 3 US27229 V5 Respond to customer complaints in a retail or distribution environment during customer interactions.
+4 3 3 US422 Create in-store displays in a retail or distribution environment.
 3 3 US22013 v2 Create and maintain material for presentation of products.
 4 3 US11818 v6 Demonstrate and apply product and/or service knowledge.
-2 3 US1312 v7 Give oral instructions in the workplace.
-3 3 US9705 v7 Give feedback on performance in the workplace.
-3 3 US11097 v5 Listen actively to gain information in an interactive situation.
-3
+2 3 US 24999 V2 Explain practices to detect and reduce staff theft and fraud in a retail situation 4

 Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.
-Students are required to participate in the Retailing Barista programme on a rostered basis
+This is not a university pathway course.